baggerspion/therealpadams.github.io/_posts/2017-04-26-habitat-source-verification.md

 It is in the do_verify() overload where things get interesting.
 After performing the default verification, a temporary folder for stashing GnuPG config/output is created.
-Once this is done, it is super simple to grab the public key of the signer and test the signautre before trashing the tmporary config altogether.
+Once this is done, it is super simple to grab the public key of the signer and test the signature before trashing the temporary config altogether.
 If either of these GnuPG steps had not succeeded, the overall do_verify() would fail and, thus, the build, too.